 Surgery is done on an outpatient basis.
 You must not eat for at least six hours prior to surgery, usually, this means skipping breakfast.
 Upon arrival for surgery, you will be given eye drops and perhaps medication to help you relax.

 A local anesthetic should make the operation painless.
 Though you may see light and movement, you will not be able to see the surgery while it is happening and you will not have to worry about keeping your eye open or closed.
 The skin around your eye will be thoroughly cleansed and sterile coverings will be placed around your head.
 During surgery, the most important way you can help your surgeon is by lying still and not talking.
 However, if you experience any pain or discomfort please notify your surgeon.
 When the operation is over, a patch may be placed over your eye.
 After a short stay in the outpatient recovery area, you will be ready to go home.
 You should plan to have someone else drive you home.

 The goal of cataract surgery is to correct the decrease in vision that was caused by the cataract.
 Over 97% of cataract surgeries result in improved vision, but a small number of patients may experience problems during or after surgery where vision could be worse.
 Cataract surgery will not correct other causes of decreased vision, such as macular degeneration, glaucoma, corneal disease, or diabetic retinopathy.

-The vast majority of cataract surgery is successful and the risk of complications is low, but as with any surgery there is never zero risk.
+The vast majority of cataract surgery is successful and the risk of complications is low, but as with any surgery, there is never zero risks.
 All operations and procedures have associated risks and can result in unsuccessful results, complications, injury, or even death.
 Possible risks of cataract surgery with implantation of an intraocular lens include but are not limited to: